felness/classic_ml/README.md

-# This line shows my work in kaggle
+# This line shows some work in kaggle